 Recognising the varying levels of maturity within different business units, we organise frequent HR seminars, as well as an annual European Work Council, gathering HR directors from each business unit, and sharing best practices from multiple countries.

-“In 2017, DPD Poland won the Leader in Human Resources Management Award offered by the Ministry of Employment and Civil Policy for the second year running, bringing further recognition of our efforts to support our employees.
+“In 2017 DPD Poland won for the second time the Leader in Human Resources Management Award under patronage of the Ministry of Employment and Civil Policy bringing further recognition of our efforts to support our employees.

 To evaluate our performance, the Ministry audited our HR policies (e.g. on training or compensation), KPIs (e.g. for internal recruitment, diversity, absenteeism etc.), and development opportunities.
 In particular, our focus on training, skills development and wellbeing made the difference.”